Derived category of projectivizations and flops: Introduction

 \subsection{Applications to symmetric powers of curves and $\Theta$--flops}

-These applications were brought to authors' attention by M. Kapranov; see also Toda's work \cite{Tod2}.
+The following applications were brought to the authors' attention by Kapranov; see also Toda's work \cite{Tod2}.
 Let $C$ be a smooth projective curve of genus $g \ge 1$.
 Then the {\em projectivization formula} above reproduces Toda's formula \cite[Cor.
-5.11]{Tod2} on symmetric powers of curves: $\forall n \in \ZZ_{\ge 0}$,
+5.11]{Tod2} on symmetric powers of curves: for all $n \ge 0$,